tpulatha/sdl_ios_guides/README.md

-# livio-sample-guide-ios
+# SDL iOS Guide Content
-Sample iOS Guide content for SDL
+Sample iOS Guide content for the [SDL Developer Portal](https://smartdevicelink.com/guides/iOS/getting-started/).

 ## How to Use This Guide